Sntai20/update-server-server-sync/docs/presentation/PRESENTATION_CHECKLIST.md

 - ?
 You've memorized key messages and statistics

 ### Remember:
-- ??
-You're the expert—you built this system
+- You're the expert - you built this system
-- ??
-The audience wants to learn from you
+- The audience wants to learn from you
-- ??
-It's okay to say "I don't know, let me follow up"
+- It's okay to say "I don't know, let me follow up"
-- ??
-Share your journey—what worked, what didn't
+- Share your journey - what worked, what didn't
-- ??
-Be enthusiastic—your passion is contagious
+- Be enthusiastic - your passion is contagious

 ---